Be transported to Italy with this easy, gluten-free, and vegetarian Farinata with Tomato, Mozzarella, and Pesto.

 Start unpacking your favorite vacation memories.
 Think about a trip you took state-side or internationally and create a healthy recipe from an unforgettable meal you enjoyed.
 Or, create a recipe from a native ingredient you saw or tasted on your travels.

-As soon as I saw this month’s theme I knew what I was going to make: Farinata!
-Never heard of it?
+As soon as I saw this month’s theme I knew what I was going to make: Farinata with tomato, mozzarella, and pesto!
+Never heard of Farinata?
 Well, maybe you’ve heard of Socca, which is Farinata’s French cousin.
 I had farinata for the first time last September when hubby and I were in Genoa, Italy for my friend’s wedding, and I have been promising Mr. Nutritioulicious that I would make it since we got back.
 A year later and thanks to The Recipe ReDux I finally fulfilled my promise!

 Farinata, which literally means “made from flour” is a thin unleavened pancake made of chickpea flour mixed with water and olive oil.
 In its simplest form – which is how it was served in Genoa – it’s seasoned with rosemary and topped with salt and pepper.
 That’s it!